 (FYI, if you’re easily grossed out, I don’t recommend eating while reading this…)

-Anyway, a few years ago my mom, sister, and I spent about 10 days visiting Mount Rainier and Crater Lake, which I’ve recently written all about.
+A few years ago my mom, sister, and I spent about 10 days visiting Mount Rainier and Crater Lake, which I’ve recently written about.
 We were, of course, packing and preparing up until the last minute, including doing our laundry.
 Well, my mom has a front-loading washing machine with a light inside.
-When the door is open, the light is on.
+When the door is open, the light is on and there’s no way to turn it off.
 We didn’t want to close a wet washing machine and let all kinds of gross things grow in it, but we also didn’t want to leave the light on for 10 days.

 (In retrospect, we should have just left the stupid light on.)